How explainable are adversarially-robust CNNs?: Conclusion

+We show that robust models under gradient-based methods are significantly and consistently more explainable compared to their vanilla counterparts; however, such patterns were not seen in other categories of AMs, i.e., perturbation-based and CAM-based.
+Analyzing AdvProp models showed that even though they achieve higher in and out of distribution accuracies, they could not outperform adversarially robust trained models in terms of explainability.
+Evaluating attribution methods across all 12 CNNs revealed that GradCAM, although introduced in 2017, still seems to be the best overall AM method taking into account both runtime and overall performance of the methods across 12 networks and four metrics which somehow coincides with the results in \citep{choe2020evaluating}.
+Also, it should be noted that CAM-based methods suggest almost no difference in explainability ability between robust and vanilla models which suggests that choosing the CAM-based methods is a safe choice in both scenarios.

-In sum, our paper presents the first large-scale study of many CNNs and AM methods and finds a list of important, practical insights that are under-explored in the prior AM literature.
-Interestingly, PGD-1 model performing roughly the best under PG, WSL, and Insertion on ImageNet images (Fig.~\ref{fig:modrank-random}) invites future research on how to leverage AdvProp models for the actual downstream human-in-the-loop image classification tasks.
+Furthermore, interestingly, PGD-1 models perform roughly the best under PG, WSL, and Insertion on ImageNet images (Fig.~\ref{fig:modrank-random}).
+The overall promising results of Advprop invite future research on how to leverage AdvProp models for the actual downstream human-in-the-loop image classification tasks.